-Changing your notified return to work date I would like to change my return to work date, and now intend to return to work on:(date) Guidance notes Complete this section only if you want to return to work early.
-Compulsory maternity leave.
-The law requires that all women take two weeks maternity leave immediately after the birth of their baby.
+Changing your notified return to work Guidance notes date Complete this section only if you want to I would like to change my return to work date, and now intend to return to work on: return to work early. , Compulsory maternity leave. (date) The law requires that all women take two weeks maternity leave immediately after the birth of their baby.
 Your Headteacher/Principal cannot let you return before your compulsory maternity leave period is up.